 I’m Ava Pun, a Computer Science and Combinatorics & Optimization student at the University of Waterloo.
 I’m interested in computer graphics research and the intersection between programming and digital art!

 Recently, I’ve worked with Uber ATG to generate adversarial scenarios for self-driving cars by adding/removing objects from real LiDAR scenes.
-In my free time, I do programming contests, draw my webcomic Academy 118, and manage the MathSoc Cartoons project.
+I’m also involved with programming contests, having won a silver medal at the International Olympiad in Informatics, and I currently coach the European Girls‘ Olympiad in Informatics Team Canada.
+In my free time, I draw my webcomic Academy 118 and manage the MathSoc Cartoons project.

 I was recently asked to review the book Algorithmic Thinking: A Problem-Based Introduction by Daniel Zingaro!
 Algorithmic Thinking is a clear and engaging text that teaches algorithms in a unique way—“problem-based” says it all.
 By presenting problems first and their algorithm/data structure solutions later, it shows us exactly why those solutions are useful and how they fit into the big picture.